Jezzamonn/phone-tree-of-despair/README.md

 \- My housemate, upon completing it.

+## Walkthrough! 🐾

+If you're having trouble (or don't have the patience to figure out the full game), here's a [walkthrough](https://github.com/Jezzamonn/LD47/blob/master/dialog/walkthrough.md).

-## Costs and stuff! 💸
+## Hosting costs 💸

-This game costs a small amount to host, so if you want to cover costs, you can send a donation of $1 via the [itch.io](https://jezzamon.itch.io/phone-tree-of-despair) page.
-If not, that's cool too, but if it goes viral I may have to take it down 😅
+This game costs a small amount to host, so if you want to help cover costs, you can send a donation via the [itch.io page](https://jezzamon.itch.io/phone-tree-of-despair). $1 will be more than enough.
+I've loaded it with enough credit to last a while but it's possible it'll go down if it goes viral or something 😅

 ## Credits ✨
 The programming and music were created entirely by me.
 Special thanks to those who did voice acting: